dulouie/mushroom_mppt/README.md

 <img src="docs/dist/pictures/hardware2.jpg" width="400">

-You can find a great overview of the project on this [slides](https://dulouie.github.io/mushroom_mppt/).
+You can find a great overview of the project on this [slides](https://dulouie.github.io/mushroom_mppt/) or read the project [documentation](https://dulouie.github.io/mushroom_mppt_doc/).